Post By Simon Montford on January 13, 2018

 Posted By Simon Montford on January 11, 2017

 Towards the end of last year I gave a talk about the Internet of Things (IoT), at the Technology and Cybercrime Conference organised by the Law Society of Scotland.
 I referred to the General Data Protection Regulation (GDPR), which led to me being asked to write this piece for The Times.
 I should state I’m not an expert in the vagaries of data protection; if your organisation utilises data owned by third parties I strongly suggest you seek legal advice.
-This article first appeared on 10 November in The Times LegalScot supplement.
+This article (PDF) first appeared on 10 November in The Times LegalScot supplement (PDF).

 Posted By Simon Montford on November 24, 2016